ITINE app

 Best Time to Visit Sintra

-Month-by-month breakdown of weather, crowds, and what to expect — so you pick the right time.
+Month-by-month breakdown of weather, crowds, and what to expect — plus complete seasonal itineraries, packing lists, and pro tips for every season.

 Quick Answer